-Th the other son, the older son, who all this time has been the good son, the faithful son.
-He’s played by the rules, working hard and humble for his father, the right way.
-He’s earned praised, but he’s never gotten any, never gotten anything special.
+Meanwhile the other son, the older son, has been the good son, the faithful son all this time.
+He’s played by the rules, working hard in a humble way for his father.
+He’s done it all the right and righteous way.
+He’s earned praised, but he’s never gotten anything special.
 Yet here is his younger brother, the screw up, who’s being praised and celebrated.

 Jesus tells this parable because the “good” religious people of his day were so scandalized by his being so kind to all the “bad” people.
 Jesus is unmasking these “good” religious people, showing that they are not led by love, they are not led by the mercy of their God, the mercy that embraces them entirely no more and no less than every one else.
 They are only concerned ultimately with bolstering their own ego by gathering ways to judge others.